Dream Chaser is a

 Vehicle Captive Carry test completed on May 29, 2012.
 This test

 marked the first full-scale flight of the HL-20-derived vehicle, as

 well as the beginning of the Dream Chaser's flight test program.
 The

-flight met all the pre-established flight test goals and is a
+flight met all the pre-established flight test goals and was a

 significant step towards preparing the vehicle for an autonomous

-Sierra Nevada Corporation’s (SNC) Space Systems proudly announces
+* On 12 June 2012, Sierra Nevada Corporationís (SNC) Space Systems proudly announced

 the commemoration of the fifth year of its very successful